Stichting Depositary APG, et al. v. Synchrony Financial, et al.

 On July 26, 2018, multiple news outlets reported that Walmart had chosen a competitor to replace Synchrony.
 Together, these two disclosures caused Synchrony's shares to decline nearly 14%.
 Then, on November 1, 2018, Walmart sued Synchrony accusing the Company of improper underwriting in connection with the Walmart/Synchrony credit card program.
 As a result of this disclosure, Synchrony shares declined by over 10%.

 On February 5, 2019, the court appointed Stichting Depositary APG Developed Markets Equity Pool as Lead Plaintiff, and BLB&G as Lead Counsel, for the Class, and on April 5, 2019, Lead Plaintiff filed an Amended Class Action Complaint on behalf of a class of investors who purchased or otherwise acquired Synchrony common stock between October 21, 2016 and November 1, 2018, inclusive (the Class Period).
 The Defendants filed their motion to dismiss on June 26, 2019.
 BLB&G filed an opposition on August 21, 2019 and on October 11, 2019 the Defendants filed their reply.
-The court has scheduled the hearing on the motion to dismiss the Complaint for March 18, 2020.
+Judge Bolden has scheduled a hearing on Defendants’ motion to dismiss the Complaint for March 18, 2020.
+On October 21, 2019, we filed before Judge Bolden a motion for partial modification of the PSLRA stay, seeking to obtain an unredacted copy of the complaint in Walmart’s 2018 lawsuit against Synchrony.
+We are currently awaiting a decision on that motion.
+Simultaneously, we filed a motion in the District Court for the Western District of Arkansas, seeking to unseal Walmart’s complaint.
+The Western District of Arkansas granted that motion on November 15, 2019, and Defendants appealed to the Eighth Circuit Court of Appeals.

 Other Cases of Interest